 If your tire lacks one, well, you can use the thumb rule for your bike type.
 So, let’s look at the conventional tire pressure range for different models.

 The mountain bike tires should have sufficient shock absorption and traction for giving a comfortable ride on bumpy-mountainous roads.
 So, too much air pressure can result in a jolty ride with a lot of bounces.
 Reduced air pressure means a greater contact surface between tires and road and thus better friction.

 Now, the recommended range for mountain bike tires is from 25PSI to 40PSI.
-While on-road, you can use pressure closer to 40 PSI, and for off-road rides, being close to 25PSI offers the most comforts.
+While on-road, you can use pressure closer to 40 PSI, and for off-road rides, being close to 25PSI offers the most comfort.

 Higher bike tire pressure provides robustness and ease for rolling with speed on smooth surfaces.
 And road bikes are designed for speed.
 So, the typical air pressure ranges from 80 PSI to 130 PSI.

 You can go as high as 150 PSI depending on your tire quality; however, there remains a risk of tube failure due to sudden on constant over impacts.

 Apart from these two bike models, there are kids’ bikes with a recommended air pressure range of 20 PSI to 40 PSI.
 And hybrid ones have a mid-range of 50 PSI to 70 PSI pressure to make them suitable for both road and mountain rides.

 A valve can be called an access point or control point of the tire.
 You inflate or deflate your bike tires via a valve, and it helps to maintain the pressure inside, like a sealer.

 And before you pump up your bicycle tires, it’s necessary to know the valve type your tire has.
 There are commonly three types of valves, Schrader, Presta, and Woods.